SebLague/Blender-Shortcuts/README.md

 * G - move tool.
 * R - rotation tool *(double tap R to enter 'trackball rotation' mode).*
 * S - scale tool *(Alt + S to shrink/fatten in edit mode).*
+* While using transform tool, entering a number will allow you to set exact values for the transformation.
 * Press X or Y or Z *(while using tool such as grab/rotate/scale)* - constrain the transformation to that axis.
 * Hold down Ctrl - enables snapping.
 * Hold down Shift - allows for smaller adjustments while using tools like move/rotate/scale.
 * Period/fullstop - change pivot to 3d cursor.
 * Comma - change pivot to mesh centre *(or object origin in object mode).*

+**General:**
+* X - delete selection.
+* Shift + D - duplicate selection.
+* Shift + A - create new mesh/object.

 **Edit mode:**
 * E - extrude selection.